Frequently asked questions

 When an auction lot sells successfully on the platform, a 6% premium is automatically deducted from the winning bidder’s credit card.
 This is a fee for using the platform and not a down payment on the auction lot.
 The seller and buyer are then digitally ‘introduced’ to complete the transaction.
 If the watch is to be shipped, you will be responsible for securely packaging it, but the cost of shipping and insurance will be borne by the buyer.

-Can you remove the auction listing after it’s been listed on Watch Collecting?
+Can you remove the auction listing after it's been listed by Watch Collecting?

 What happens if there are no bids above my reserve price?